Foundation Diet and Health

 Values are too small to be relevant.

-Sun-dried tomatoes or dried tomatoes (Solanum lycopersicum) have a distinctive, intense flavor.
+Dried tomatoes ( Solanum lycopersicum) have a distinctive, intense flavour.
 They are used raw or cooked, especially in Mediterranean dishes.
-Organic?
+Organic ?

-Sun-dried (or dried) tomatoes taste intensely fruity-sweet and 'umami'.
-These can be found dry-packed, in brine or pickled in oil.
-Depending on the type of use, you can soak sun-dried tomatoes in salt before processing and rinse off the excess salt.
-The sun-dried tomatoes preserved in oil can be eaten directly (e.g., as antipasti) or processed.
+Dried (or dehydrated) tomatoes have an intensely fruity-sweet and 'umami' taste.
+You can find them either dry-packed, in a brine or preserved in oil.
+Depending on the intended use, you can soak tomatoes dried with salt before processing and rinse off the excess salt.
+Dried tomatoes preserved in oil can be eaten directly (e.g. as antipasti) or processed.

-Can you eat sun-dried tomatoes raw?
-Sun-dried tomatoes are suitable both for eating raw and for use in cooked dishes.
-But whether they can really be considered raw food is difficult to judge.
-If necessary, ask your health food store or your trusted shop whether the drying temperature was maintained below 40 °C. Sun-dried tomatoes may have experienced higher drying temperatures.
+Can you eat dried tomatoes raw?
+Dried tomatoes are suitable for eating raw as well as for use in cooked dishes.
+But it is difficult to judge whether they are really raw food quality.
+If necessary, ask at a health food store or a shop you trust whether the drying temperature was below 40 °C. Sun-dried tomatoes can also have been dried at higher temperatures.

-Popular uses include salads (e.g., rocket and baby spinach with figs, Mediterranean pasta salad), sandwiches, omelettes or vegan piadinas.
-Sun-dried tomatoes are also great as a snack - they make a wonderful combination with dried fruits and nuts.
-They add splashes of color to Mediterranean dishes such as risotto, pasta, pizza and bruschetta and are also excellent for flavoring bread and rolls.
-Other recommended recipes are pesto rosso made with sun-dried tomatoes and sun-dried tomato tart with zucchini hummus.
+Popular uses include: salads (e.g. rocket and young spinach with figs, Mediterranean pasta salad), sandwiches, omelettes or vegan piadinas.
+Dried tomatoes are also great as a snack - they look wonderful when combined with dried fruit and nuts.
+They are a well-known splash of color in Mediterranean dishes such as risotto, pasta, pizza and bruschetta and are also excellent for flavoring bread and rolls.
+We also recommend making pesto rosso from them or a tart made from dried tomatoes with zucchini hummus.

-Sun-dried tomatoes are made in the oven without a dehydrator.
-Temperatures below 50 °C are usually difficult to regulate here, which is why these dried tomatoes are no longer considered raw.
-To do this, wash 2-3 kg of ripe tomatoes (“San Marzano” or “Pozzano” tomatoes), cut open one long side and unfold.
-If the tomatoes are of other shapes, cut in half and remove soft spots and larger stalks.
-Place the tomato halves close together, skin side down, on a wire rack (oven rack).
-Optionally season the halves with dried herbs (e.g., basil, thyme).
-Allow to air dry for a few hours, turning the tomatoes occasionally.
-Put the partially dried tomatoes in the oven (circulating air) preheated to approx. 80 °C (no longer raw!) and dry for approx. 7 hours, depending on the size and water content of the tomatoes.
-At lower temperatures (approx. 50 °C) you have to allow more time.
-Stick a thin stick in the door or open the oven door in between so that the moisture can escape.
-When the tomato halves are leathery to rubbery in texture and are not damp or crumbly, they are done drying.
+Without a dehydrator, you can make dried tomatoes in the oven.
+Temperatures below 50 °C are usually difficult to regulate, which is why these dried tomatoes are no longer considered raw.
+To do this, wash 2-3 kg of ripe tomatoes (bottle tomatoes of the "San Marzano" or "Pozzano" variety), cut open one long side and open it up.
+Or for other shapes: cut in half and remove soft spots and larger stems.
+Place the tomato halves close together on a wire rack (oven rack) with the skin facing down.
+Optionally, season the halves with dried herbs (e.g. basil, thyme).
+Leave to air dry for a few hours, turning the tomatoes occasionally.
+Place the dried tomatoes in the oven (fan oven) preheated to approx. 80 °C (no longer raw!) and dry for approx. 7 hours, depending on the size and water content of the tomatoes.
+At lower temperatures (approx. 50 °C) you will need to allow more time.
+Stick a thin stick in the door or open the oven door occasionally to allow the moisture to escape.
+When the tomato halves have a leathery to rubbery consistency and are neither moist nor crumbly, they are completely dried.

 If necessary, you can salt the tomato halves and get dried tomatoes with salt.

-Vegan recipe for Chickpea Salad with Sun-dried Tomatoes
+Vegan recipe for chickpea salad with dried tomatoes

-Ingredients (for 2 people): 480 g cooked chickpeas (e.g., from a can), 180 g dried tomatoes (organic), 1 red sweet pepper, 1 red onion, 6 sprigs of parsley, ½ lemon, 1 clove of garlic, 4 tablespoons of rapeseed oil, 1 dash of agave syrup, 1 pinch of ground cumin, some (salt and) pepper.
+Ingredients (for 2 people): 480 g cooked chickpeas (e.g. from a can), 180 g dried tomatoes (organic), 1 red bell pepper, 1 red onion, 6 sprigs of parsley, ½ lemon, 1 clove of garlic, 4 tbsp rapeseed oil, 1 dash of agave syrup, 1 pinch of ground cumin, some ( salt and)pepper.

-Procedure: Cut the sun-dried tomatoes into pieces.
+Preparation: Cut the dried tomatoes into pieces (soak in water first if necessary).
 Wash the sweet peppers and also cut into pieces.
 Peel and dice the onions.
-Rinse the parsley, shake dry and roughly chop.
-Place the cooked chickpeas, sundried tomatoes, sweet peppers, onion and parsley in a bowl and mix.
-For the dressing, squeeze out half the lemon, peel the garlic clove and squeeze the lemon juice with a garlic press.
-Add oil and agave syrup and mix well.
-Season with cumin and pepper to taste.
-Little or no salt is needed because dried tomatoes have a certain salt content.
-Pour the dressing over the vegan chickpea salad, mix well and serve.
+Rinse the parsley, shake dry and chop roughly.
+Put the cooked chickpeas, dried tomatoes, sweet peppers, onion and parsley in a bowl and mix.
+For the dressing, squeeze half a lemon, peel the garlic clove and press it into the lemon juice using a garlic press.
+Add the oil and agave syrup and mix well.
+Season to taste with cumin and pepper.
+Little to no salt is needed, as dried tomatoes bring a certain salt content.
+Pour the dressing over the vegan chickpea salad, mix everything together well and serve.

 Storage tips